-It usually takes four to six months to sell a farm.
+It usually takes six to 12 months to sell a farm.
 May to mid-July is the time when most properties come on to the market.

-If you have pedigree livestock that also have to be sold, consideration should be given to the seasonal nature of breeding stock sales, if the best prices are to be realised.
+If you have pedigree livestock that also need to be sold, consideration should be given to the seasonal nature of breeding stock sales.

-If emigration is the reason for the sale, the length of time it takes to obtain a visa should not be underestimated – it can take two years or more for permits to be granted.
+If emigration is the reason for the sale, the length of time it takes to obtain a visa should not be underestimated.

 Obtaining planning permission to develop a farm building can greatly increase sale profits.
 This can be particularly important in cases involving a partnership split, where there might be a requirement to raise a specified sum of money.

-However, Mr Black warns that though a barn with development potential might be worth £250,000, but the finished building can affect the value of the rest of the farm, especially if it is close to the main farmhouse.
-Traditionally, buyers of farms are looking for land within a ring fence, with privacy being one of their main requirements.”
+However, Mr Black warns that though a barn with development potential might be worth hundreds of thousands of pounds, the finished building could reduce the value of the rest of the farm, especially if it is close to the main house.

-How can I make sure I don’t miss out on development opportunities in the future?
+How can I ensure I don’t miss out on future development opportunities?

-It makes sense to retain a plot with development potential, such as a field or building within a village boundary, but only as long as it does not seriously reduce the farm’s overall value.
+One option is to retain a plot with development potential, such as a field or building within a village boundary, but the owner must take into account whether this will affect the farm’s overall value.

-Vendors could also consider attaching a clawback clause to the farm sale.
+Vendors could also consider attaching a clawback or overage clause to the farm sale.
 This entitles the seller to a percentage of any future development value within a set period of time.
 Typically, such agreements run for 20-30 years, retaining 30-50% of the uplift in values.

-Should I sell my current property, before putting in a bid on a larger acreage?
+Should I sell my current property before putting in a bid on other land?

 What are the tax implications?